Don't Judge Those Old, Ugly Fruit Trees

 The old, ugly pear tree in my orchard gave me a great idea this summer.
 It lives next door to the old, ugly peach tree.
-If you read my article on making peach wine, you might remember my sad little story about the peach tree and how I inadvertently donated its harvest to the deer, raccoons, and maybe to my goat.
+If you read my article on making peach wine, you might remember my sad little story about the peach tree and how I inadvertently donated its harvest to the deer, raccoons, and maybe my goat.
 I learned a good lesson there.

-It may have been a bad year for corn, tomatoes, peaches (and just about everything else), but from what I can tell it was a banner season for pears.
+It may have been a bad year for corn, tomatoes, peaches (and just about everything else), but from what I can tell, it was a banner season for pears.

 Twenty-five pounds of pears later, and one bump on the nose from some silly branch-shaking maneuver, I was ready to make some country wine.
 But to be honest, I’ve been boring myself a little with my simple single-fruit fermented beverages.
 So for this recipe, let’s take two things we know to be delicious and make something a little more unique!
-(I have a simple hard apple cider recipe too, if you're interested in that instead.)
+(I have a simple hard apple cider recipe if you're interested in that instead.)

 - 1 packet wine yeast, (Lalvin EC1118 or EC1122 is what I recommend)

-- about 3 gallons water
+- About 3 gallons of water

-- A five-gallon bucket for primary fermentation
+- A 5-gallon bucket for primary fermentation

 - An airlock